 They work wonderful as a side to a burger or a steak, but also as a spectacular appetizer.

-And you can trust us when we tell you these Steak House Onion Rings are great by themselves.
+And you can trust us when we tell you these babies are great by themselves.

 But…why not kick things up a bit with an incredible dipping sauce?